mariusor/mpris-scrobbler/README.md

 [![Coverity Scan status](https://img.shields.io/coverity/scan/14230.svg)](https://scan.coverity.com/projects/14230)
 [![AUR package](https://img.shields.io/aur/version/mpris-scrobbler.svg)](https://aur.archlinux.org/packages/mpris-scrobbler/)

-In order to compile the application you must have a valid development environment containing pkgconfig, a compiler (known to work are clang>=5.0 or gcc>=7.0) and make.
+In order to compile the application you must have a valid development environment containing pkg-config, a compiler (known to work are clang>=5.0 or gcc>=7.0) and make.

 The compile time dependencies are: libevent dbus-1.0 libcurl expat openssl and their development equivalent packages.

-For the moment it aslo requires the [ragel](http://www.colm.net/open-source/ragel/) state machine compiler to generate the basic ini parser used to read the configuration files.
+For the moment it also requires the [ragel](http://www.colm.net/open-source/ragel/) state machine compiler to generate the basic ini parser used to read the configuration files.

 ## Installing